 Changes to this bylaws may be made at any regularly scheduled meeting of the RSCC by the vote of a two-thirds (2/3) of the membership present.

-These spaces are part of several ongoing initiatives to accommodate and support students, faculty, and staff in reflection and meditation while on campus.
+These spaces are part of several ongoing initiatives to accommodate and support students, faculty and staff in reflection and meditation while on campus.
 Additionally, there are religious and spiritual community centers on and around campus for students and religious/spiritual leaders to congregate.

 In room 404C of Cook Library.
 Located on the fourth floor, this room will be available from 8 a.m. to the close of Cook Library Monday through Friday, 12 to 8 p.m. on Saturday and 12 to 2 p.m. on Sunday.Cook Library Location

 In room 335A-B of the University Union, located on the third floor, next to the CSD (room 331).
 It is available from 8 a.m. to 5 p.m., those interested in using the room must go to the CSD to sign out the key.
 After 5 p.m., the Information Desk on the second floor can unlock the room.University Union Location

-Menu options for religious dietary restricitions and accommodations can be found at these specific locations:
+Menu options for religious dietary restrictions and accommodations can be found at these specific locations.